Licensed Professional Engineer Salary

 - Work with other teams and clients to deliver quality designs and products.

 - Identify, resolve and document problems and coordinate solutions.

 - Conduct site surveys, document requirements and work with clients to determine needs.

 - Know, utilize and enforce standards, including material tolerances and local codes.

 Popular Skills for Licensed Professional Engineer

 Survey takers who work as Licensed Professional Engineers usually report a few specific skills.
 Most notably, skills in Project Management, Engineering Design, autodesk autocad, and AutoCAD are correlated to pay that is above average.
-At the other end of the pay range are skills like AutoCAD.
-Most people familiar with Engineering Design also know AutoCAD.
+At the other end of the pay range are skills like AutoCAD, autodesk autocad, and Engineering Design.
+The majority of those who know Engineering Design also know AutoCAD.

 Pay by Experience Level for Licensed Professional Engineer

 Pay by Experience for a Licensed Professional Engineer has a positive trend.
 An entry-level Licensed Professional Engineer with less than 5 years of experience can expect to earn an average total compensation of $70,000 based on 16 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Licensed Professional Engineer with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $75,000 based on 21 salaries.
 An experienced Licensed Professional Engineer which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $86,000 based on 12 salaries.
 A Licensed Professional Engineer with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $89,000 based on 8 salaries.